webreinvent/vaah-docs/content/8.vaahstore/4.graphs/bar-charts.md

 const store = useYourStore(); // Use the store
 // Fetch data when the component mounts onMounted(() => {
-  store.fetchCustomerCountChartDataAfter(); // Calls the method to fetch data });
+  store.fetchCustomerCountChartData(); // Calls the method to fetch data });
 </script>